Areoxy/easy_api_builder/README.rst

     # Start the API on defualt Port 80
     builder.start(port=80)

-Note: You can create only a Documentation Page too:
+Note: You can create only a Documentation Page too

 .. code:: py
     # Import the Required Packages